Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Private-Label/HDS.md

 <!--
 type: tab
-titles: amount, source, transactionDetails, merchantDetails -->
+titles: amount, source, transactionDetails, merchantDetails, transactionInteraction -->

 The below table identifies the required parameters in the `amount` object.